infinityloop-dev/coding-standard/README.md

 Improved version of Slevomat UnionTypeHintFormat with added formatting of multiline unions

+#### InfinityloopCodingStandard.Classes.ConstructorPropertyPromotionSpacing :wrench:

+Space constructor arguments one per line when Constructor Property Promotion is used

 ### Slevomat sniffs

 Detailed list of Slevomat sniffs with configured settings.
 Some sniffs are not included, either because we dont find them helpful, the are too strict, or collide with their counter-sniff (require/disallow pairs).